Citizens' Assembly of Scotland

 Perhaps not surprisingly, as the assembly was described by the Scottish Conservatives as a 'nationalist stunt' and 'a talking shop for independence', and by an SNP MP as 'the perfect way to move Scotland . . towards independence', the word 'independence' does not appear in its summary report.
 What is perhaps surprising is that there is no mention of climate change either.

-You can read and download the Assembly's 'vision and recommendations' summary, and find the full report online.
+You can read and download the Assembly's 'vision and recommendations' summary, an easy-read graphic version, or find the full report online.

 Also reporting and comment from